electricimp/vscode/README.md

 ### Building and Running ###

 To build and deploy code, please select the ‘View’ > ‘Command Palette...’ > ‘`imp: Deploy Project`‘ menu item.
 This action uploads the agent and the device code to the server, and restarts all of the devices assigned to the target Device Group.
-If you want to have you code running on a specific devices and view the logs from that devices, you need to select them using the ‘View’ > ‘Command Palette...’ > ‘`imp: Add Device to current DG`’ menu item.
+If you want to have you code running on a specific devices and view the logs from those devices, you need to select them using the ‘View’ > ‘Command Palette...’ > ‘`imp: Add Device to current DG`’ menu item.
 The ‘`imp: Remove Device from current DG`’ menu item removes a device from the project’s Device Group.

-**Note** To build and deploy your code it isn’t necessary to assign a device to the Device Group.
-If you don’t have a device assigned, you can still work on the code and see compilation errors reported by the server.
+**Note** To build and deploy your code, it isn’t necessary to assign a device to the Device Group.
+If you don’t have any device assigned, you can still work on the code and see compilation errors reported by the server.

 ### The Log Console ###

 The live logs are streamed to ‘View‘ > ‘Output‘.
-It is possible to add the specified device live logs by it's ID using `imp: Start Device Logs` extension command.
+It is possible to add the specified device live logs by its ID using `imp: Start Device Logs` extension command.
 The Output shows live logs streamed from the current Device Group if the group contains at least one device.

 ### Adding a Device to the Project Device Group ###